-Use the information reported in box 15 (as well as your adjustments and tax preference items from other sources) to prepare your Form 6251, Alternative Minimum Tax-Individuals, or Schedule I of Form 1041, U.S. Income Tax Return for Estates and Trusts.
+Use the information reported in box 15 (as well as your adjustments and tax preference items from other sources) to prepare your Form 6251, Alternative Minimum Tax-Individuals, or Schedule I (Form 1041), Alternative Minimum Tax.

 Code A. This amount is your share of the corporation's post-1986 depreciation adjustment.
-If you are an individual shareholder, report this amount on line 17 of Form 6251.
+If you are an individual shareholder, report this amount on line 18 of Form 6251.

 Code B. This amount is your share of the corporation's adjusted gain or loss.
-If you are an individual shareholder, report this amount on line 16 of Form 6251.
+If you are an individual shareholder, report this amount on line 17 of Form 6251.

 Code C. This amount is your share of the corporation's depletion adjustment.
-If you are an individual shareholder, report this amount on line 9 of Form 6251.
+If you are an individual shareholder, report this amount on line 10 of Form 6251.

 Codes D and E. Oil, gas, & geothermal properties-gross income and deductions.
 The amounts reported on these lines include only the gross income (code D) from, and deductions (code E) allocable to, oil, gas, and geothermal properties included in box 1 of Schedule K-1.
 The corporation should have attached a schedule that shows any income from or deductions allocable to such properties that are included in boxes 2 through 12, 16, and 17 of Schedule K-1.
-Use the amounts reported here and any other reported amounts to help you figure the net amount to enter on line 25 of Form 6251.
+Use the amounts reported here and any other reported amounts to help you figure the net amount to enter on line 26 of Form 6251.

 Code F. Other AMT items.
-Enter the information on the statement attached by the corporation on the applicable lines of Form 6251 or Schedule I of Form 1041.
+Enter the information on the statement attached by the corporation on the applicable lines of Form 6251 or Schedule I (Form 1041).